East Libya strongman Haftar says to run for president

 His announcement comes two days after the candidacy of Seif al-Islam Kadhafi -- the son of slain dictator Moamer Kadhafi -- who has been accused of war crimes by the International Criminal Court (ICC).

-Backed by Russia, Egypt and the United Arab Emirates, Haftar is a controversial figure, despised by many in western Libya.
+Both are controversial figures.
+Haftar, backed by Russia, Egypt and the United Arab Emirates, is despised by many in western Libya and has been accused of seeking to establish a military dictatorship.

-In April 2019, his self-styled Libyan National Army (LNA) launched a year-long offensive on the capital Tripoli under the pretext of rooting out militant groups.
+In April 2019, his self-styled Libyan National Army (LNA) launched an offensive on the capital Tripoli under the pretext of rooting out militant groups.

-He has also been accused of seeking to establish a military dictatorship in the country.
+The year-long war left the outskirts of the capital in ruins and Libya more divided than ever, but a United Nations-brokered ceasefire last October paved the way for a peace process leading to elections set for December 24.

-In his speech Tuesday, Haftar affirmed that the December election is "the only way to pull Libya out of chaos".
+In his speech Tuesday, Haftar affirmed that the poll is "the only way to pull Libya out of chaos".

 On September 22, he provisionally retired from his role as head of the LNA in line with electoral law to allow him to run for president.